-Japanese Architecture – Japan boasts the wide varieties of architecture from Horyuji Temple, the oldest surviving wooden building in the world, to the cutting edge modern architecture.
+Japanese Architecture – Japan boasts a wide variety of architecture, from Horyuji Temple, the oldest surviving wooden building in the world, to cutting-edge modern architecture.
 What makes Japanese architecture different from others?
 Let’s take a look at its history and explore it!

 Overview of Japanese Architecture